simonhicks/open.vim/README.md

 `gf` will then try each matcher in order, and execute the handler corresponding to the first matching matcher (with `'<VALUE>'` replaced with the matched string).

+If you'd rather configure your own binding, you can set `g:open_vim_no_bindings` to something non zero and open.vim won't create any bindings.
+In that case, the only function you need to use is `open#handle(word)`, where word is the string that will be matched against.